 - Parking cost: $10-$20

 In the great debate between Spartan Race vs Savage Race, the growing feeling among most OCR racers is that Savage Race is the better event.
 Not only does Savage Race feature better pre-race and post-race parties, but the spectators have better access to obstacle viewing.
 Pricing is better, and the events are more fun, while still providing competitive racers all the challenges they can handle.
-Purists might appreciate the man-vs-nature grittiness of Spartan Race, but in a sport that is supposed to be challenging and fun, Savage Race is the go-to race series for beginners and top-level athletes as well.
+Purists might appreciate the man-vs-nature grittiness of Spartan Race or the visibility of top pros at signature events, but in a sport that is supposed to be challenging and fun, Savage Race is the go-to race series for beginners and top-level athletes as well.